 Requests are automatically routed as soon as possible to the latest healthy service revision.

-Cloud Run container instances
+Cloud Run instances